j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/howToUseJawrSmartbundling.md

 is started, and also being able to force the refresh using a key, you have update your Jawr configuration file like below :

-            jawr.use.bundle.mapping=true #This will make allow Jawr to cache information on resource bundling jawr.config.reload.interval=3600 #Here we configured Jawr to check for update every hour jawr.config.reload.refreshKey=mySecretKey #To force a refresh of bundles which needs to be rebuild, hit any bundle URL and add ?refreshKey=mySecretKey to reload the bundles.
+            jawr.use.smart.bundling=true #This will enable the smart bundling feature jawr.config.reload.interval=3600 #Here we configured Jawr to check for update every hour jawr.config.reload.refreshKey=mySecretKey #To force a refresh of bundles which needs to be rebuild, hit any bundle URL and add ?refreshKey=mySecretKey to reload the bundles.